warlock-labs/solbls/foundry/test/README.md

 In its current iteration, it fails assertion tests in `testLibraryConsistent()`, the second that it sees `G2_public_key[0]`.

-This is concerning, I think, because `testLibConsistent2()` uses an identical algorithm over the `e2_non_g2`, and behaves correctly.
+This is concerning, I think, because `testLibConsistentTwo()` uses an identical algorithm over the `e2_non_g2`, and behaves correctly.

 All other tests provide the expected behavior.